This Is What School Pictures Looked Like 75 Years Ago

 Haskel McInturf (front row, second from right) and his brother Leo (front row, center), are shown in this 1938 photo at Morris Ravine School, a one-room building in a small mining community north of Oroville, California.

 Oliver Glanzman attended the Gilman Valley one-room country school in Gilmanton, Wisconsin, in 1932.

 These 15 students graduated from Maxwell (Indiana) High School in 1936, with apple blossoms decorating the stage.

 In 1942 in Edmonds, Washington, first-graders and their families saved cooking fat, string, scrap metal, and even hair to support the war effort.
 Doris Pollack (second row, third from right) remembers bringing dimes to school to buy savings stamps that became bonds.

 Wilson St. School

 This photo from Wilson St. School in Etna, Pennsylvania, captured the 1939-40 third-grade class.
 Anna Mae Michalowski is in the front row, second from right.
-These vintage photos of kids playing prove that childhood hasn’t changed all that much.

 Going into politics

 At least two members of this 1941 eighth-grade graduating class at South School in North Chicago, Illinois, went into politics, says Elaine (Manzke) Eagon.
 One served as a North Chicago alderman and another in the Illinois General Assembly.